olga-demidko/documentation/docs/guide/np-web-ui/scanning/managing-authentications/types/openid-connect.md

-# Configuring the OIDC authentication in NexPloit
+# Configuring the OIDC Authentication in NexPloit
 If you need to grant NexPloit access to the authenticated resources that support OIDC, you should configure an authentication object using the OpenID Connect.

 >[!NOTE|label:Note]